 A spoonful of Dijon mustard adds a flavorful twist to classic vegetable-beef stew.
 Serve with crusty bread or toasted baguette slices for a warming fall dinner.

 Beef Stew Tip: Although precut stew meat is convenient, slicing your own takes just a few minutes and allows you to select the best cut for your recipe.
-When a recipe calls for "beef stew meat," choose a cut from the chuck and cut into 1-inch cubes, trimming away bone and excess fat as you go.
+When a recipe calls for "beef stew meat," choose a cut from the chuck, and cut it into 1-inch cubes, trimming away bone and excess fat as you go.

 This soup gets its name from Italian seasoning and the choice of wild rice over white rice.
 You'll love how the ground pork tastes after simmering in the slow cooker with beef broth, diced tomatoes, onions, spinach, and spices.